katrina-liu/katrina-liu.github.io/_pages/about.md

 More info
 ------
-This website is built upon the [Academic Pages template](https://academicpages.github.io/).
+This website is built with [Academic Pages template](https://academicpages.github.io/).